 But there are times that a simple phone call to a support line can resolve a majority of questions or issues.
 So if you’re deciding on an equipment purchase, seek out an equipment manufacturer that has a help desk, says Clark who adds that Braun operates a free help desk 24/7 for their equipment for those who purchase the equipment from Braun.

-Next week in Part Two of Buy Reliability & Support Services Not Marketing & Support Claims, we will look at service schools, remanufactured equipment and replacement parts.
+In Part Two of Buy Reliability & Support Services Not Marketing & Support Claims, we look at service schools, remanufactured equipment and replacement parts.

 Pictured above: Felipe Carrasco, Executive Director, Laundry Operations MGM Grand, Las Vegas and Ray Burke, Braun Representative